webability/Box/readme.txt

 To do:
 - Add set/get directly in boxes to read and set input/outputs instead of calling methods
+- listBox
+- enginebox Source ?
+- examples for any box of the catalog example
+- integrate new example as press room ? blog ? etc

 ----

+Build 6: 2012/05/17:
+- Error corrected into engineBox to read the descriptor (bad variable name)
+- parameterBox modified to use parameters input
+- DomCore upgraded to 1.01.07
+- Examples modified to meet bootstrap-like design for responsive web design

 Build 5: 2012/03/27:
 - parameterBox implemented